rust-lang/rfcs/text/0000-ptr-meta.md

 * The location of `DynMetadata`.
 Is another module more appropriate than `std::ptr`?

+* Should `DynMetadata` have a type parameter for what trait object type it is a metadata of?
+  Such that `<dyn SomeTrait as Pointee>::Metadata` is `DynMetadata<dyn SomTrait>`.
+  This would allow the memory layout to change based on the trait object type (potentially super-wide pointers with multiple vtable pointers for multi-trait objects?) or to have different methods.

 * The name of `Thin`.
   This name is short and sweet but `T: Thin` suggests that `T` itself is thin, rather than pointers and references to `T`.